vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 of Kurus, named after king Hastin, it.
 Himalaya occurs in non-vedic great-grandson of Bharata Daus- works, e. g.
 Gita x.
 25. Himavat yanti,).
 It is to the north-east of

 meant the whole mountain range Delhi.
 Adi 95.
 34, Rām.
 II.
 68. 13 stretching from Assam in the east (Hastinapura), Vi IV.
 21. 8. to the mountains west of Panjab.
 Bh.
 IX.
 22. 40.
 After it was swept Mār, 51.24 states that Kailāsa and away by Ganges, Nicaknu, grandson Himavat stretch from east to west of Janamejaya, made Kausambi his and are situated between two seas capital.
 Pan.
 VI.
-2.101 (na Hāstina- and that Himavat is to the north of phalaka-mārdeyah) appears to know Bharatavarşa (which has seas on it as Hastinapura.
+2.101 (na Hāstina- and that Himavat is to the north of phalaka-mārdeyah) appears to know Bharatavarṣa (which has seas on it as Hastinapura.
 The Mbh. (vol. south, west, and east) like the string I. p.
 380 on Pan.
 II.
 1. 16) offers the of a bow (Mār.
 54.59) illustration anu-Gangam Hastina.
 Himavat-aranya-Devīpurāna q. by T. puram'.

 K. 244 Hastipādeśvara-(a Sivalinga to the Hiranvati-(carried a girl to Kosala)